pepopowitz/getting-unstuck/slides/stitched.md

 <!-- .element: class="fragment" -->

+Notes:

+1. A dependency, or some new code, ...

+2. A dependency, or some existing code, ...

+3. Anything.

+If you can give a solid answer to any of those questions,

+there is a good chance that's where your stuck is coming from.

 ---

-Trail: Isolate
+Trail: 2.
+Isolate

 ## Remove code

+Notes:

+Whether you were able to answer any of those questions,

+you can start removing code to isolate the source.

 ---

-Trail: Isolate, Remove Code
+Trail: 2.
+Isolate, Remove Code

-#### Delete code iteratively
+## Delete code iteratively

-pic: deleting code iteratively/binary search
+TODO: pic of deleting code iteratively/binary search

 <!-- .element: class="fragment" -->